-Creating a supportive environment in school and minimizing the risk of peer-on-peer abuse.
+Creating a supportive environment in school and minimizing the risk of child-on-child abuse.

-We recognize the importance of taking proactive action to minimize the risk of peer-on-peer abuse and of creating a supportive environment where victims feel confident in reporting incidents.
+We recognize the importance of taking proactive action to minimize the risk of child-on-child abuse and of creating a supportive environment where victims feel confident in reporting incidents.